FWinkler79/Spring-Cloud-Netflix-Ribbon-CF-Routing/README.md

 Note the `customRequestTransformer()` bean declaration!

-Also note that the application uses a `@LoadBalanced RestTemplate` as its HTTP implementation (should also work for `FeignClient`s).
+Also note that the application uses a `@LoadBalanced RestTemplate` as its HTTP implementation.
+By the time of writing this (March 2019), for `FeignClient`s a different approach will be necessary and we could not get it to work, yet.
 As a result Ribbon will act as the load balancer implementation and the `LoadBalancerRequestTransformer` will intercept the requests Ribbon will send (including all its retry attempts it may perform).

 ## Ribbon Injection Test